WE ARE

-Oando PLC’s Position on the Securities and Exchange Commission’s Alleged Findings
+Oando PLC’s position on the Securities and Exchange Commission’s alleged findings

 The Securities and Exchange Commission’s (“SEC” or “The Commission”)’s alleged findings as outlined in their correspondence to the Company’s (“the Company” or “Oando”) Group Chief Executive (GCE) on October 17, 2017 have been presented below alongside the Company’s position regarding each allegation.